sha0coder/scemu/README.md

 ## Some use cases

-scemu emulates a simple shellcode detecting the execve() interrupt.
+mwemu emulates a simple shellcode detecting the execve() interrupt.
 ![exploring basic shellcode](pics/basic_shellcode1.png)

 We select the line to stop and inspect the memory.